phkieval/phkieval.github.io/_pages/about.md

 I am an Assistant Professor in the [Department of Philosophy](https://philsci-archive.pitt.edu/id/eprint/30072) at the Universisty of Guelph.

-I primarily work on the philosophy of artificial intelligence, especially applications of AI in science.
+I primarily work on the philosophy of artificial intelligence.
+Much of my current research concerns the ethical and epistemological consequences of the increasingly widespread application of AI in science.
 I am also interested in what artificial neural networks can teach us about the architecture of the mind.
-While my research is grounded in the philosophy of science and cognitive science, I also have interests in social-political philosophy, value theory, and the history of philosophy, especially where these areas intersect with aspects of machine learning.
+While my research is grounded in the philosophy of science and cognitive science, I have additional interests in social-political philosophy, value theory, and the history of philosophy, especially where these areas intersect with aspects of machine learning.

-Before Guelph, I was a Postdoctoral Associate in the Philosophy and Ethics of Artificial Intelligence in the [Department of Philosophy](https://phil.ufl.edu/) at the University of Florida supervised by [Professor Cameron Buckner](http://cameronbuckner.net/).
+Before coming to Guelph, I was a Postdoctoral Associate in the Philosophy and Ethics of Artificial Intelligence in the [Department of Philosophy](https://phil.ufl.edu/) at the University of Florida.
 I did my PhD in the [Department of History and Philosophy of Science](https://www.hps.cam.ac.uk) at the University of Cambridge where I was a [Gates Cambridge Scholar](https://www.gatescambridge.org/).

 <!--In addition to my PhD, I also served as a Student Fellow at the [Leverhulme Centre for the Future of Intelligence](http://lcfi.ac.uk).